Discovery

 Time between rigger checks can be tracked, as well as the inspector's performance

-A closer look
+A deeper look

 The Design Process